ruimarinho/co-authy/README.md

 $ npm test
 ```

 If you wish to run the tests by hitting the actual URLs, you may disable `nock` entirely and pass your own API secret key via the `AUTHY_KEY` environment variable.
+The sandbox API is often reset which means tests may fail when running against the actual sandbox API endpoints.

 ```
 $ NOCK_OFF=true AUTHY_KEY=<secret key> npm test